-One of the biggest challenges when creating a carrot cake recipe is finding a balance that results is a moist cake that is still structurally sound.
+One of the biggest challenges when creating a carrot cake recipe is finding a balance that results in a moist cake that is still structurally sound.
 The majority of the structure comes from the eggs and the flour.
-The moisture and flavor come from the fat, sugar, and any extra liquid you manage to incorporate-without going overboard.
 For this recipe the moisture comes from:

-- Brown sugar: I like to use brown sugar along with white sugar because of the extra moisture and softness it adds.
+- Brown sugar: The molasses in brown sugar is great for making cakes extra moist and also adds a hint of caramel flavor.
 You can use light or dark brown sugar, whatever you have on hand.

-- Pecans: Toasted and finely chopped.
-Toasting the pecans intensifies their flavor and makes a great addition to this carrot cake recipe.
+- Pecans: Lightly roasted and finely chopped.
+Roasting the pecans intensifies their flavor and makes a great addition to this carrot cake recipe.
 You can use chopped pecans or whole and chop them yourselves.

-- Baking powder and baking soda: Leavening agents that help make the cake more light and fluffy.
+- Baking powder and baking soda: Leavening agents that help the cake rise and keep it soft and light.

-- Other flavorings: Generous amounts of vanilla extract, cinnamon, and nutmeg are key for amazing flavor.
+- Flavoring and spices: Generous amounts of vanilla extract, cinnamon, and a hint of nutmeg are key for amazing flavor.

 Tips for Making Carrot Cake:

-- For the best texture, finely grate carrots using the smallest hole on your grater.
-This also ensures the carrots will become fully soft and cooked during baking.
+- For the best texture, finely grate the carrots with a box grater.
+This ensures the carrots will become tender during baking.

 - Don't overmix the batter, overmixing can result in a more dense and chewy texture.
-When adding the wet ingredients into the dry ingredients whisk until just combined and there are no more flour pockets.
+When adding the wet ingredients into the dry ingredients whisk until just combined with no pockets of flour in the batter.

-- Before frosting cakes make sure they are as cold as possible or it will melt.
-I like to put my cakes in the freezer overnight so that adding the frosting is especially easy the next day.
-Place the cakes back into the freezer for at least 5 minutes in between coats of frosting.
+- Make sure the cakes are very cold before frosting them or the frosting will start to melt.
+I like to put my baked cakes in the freezer overnight so that frosting them is especially easy the next day.

 Can Carrot Cake be Frozen?